STATEMENTS

 She said I am the earth.

-Manhattan as a Second Language and Other Poems, Harper and Row, San Francisco
+from Manhattan as a Second Language and Other Poems, Harper and Row, San Francisco

 fire to blood